pmunts/muntsos/README.md

 ##### USB Gadgets

-MuntsOS also provides a second, different Raspberry Pi 3 kernel with USB host support disabled and [USB Gadget](http://www.linux-usb.org/gadget) peripheral support enabled.
+**MuntsOS** also offers a second, different Raspberry Pi 3 kernel with USB host support disabled and [USB Gadget](http://www.linux-usb.org/gadget) peripheral support enabled.
 This kernel only runs on 3 A+, Zero 2 W, and certain CM3 carrier boards which lack the USB hub present on Raspberry Pi 3 Model B and B+ boards.
 The single USB controller that is part of the BCM2710 CPU is wired directly to the USB-A receptacle on the 3 A+ or the USB Micro-A receptacle on the CM3 I/O board or the Raspberry Pi Zero 2 W.

 The Raspberry Pi 3 USB Gadget kernel supports USB Ethernet, Raw HID, and Serial Port gadgets, selected by bits in the **`OPTIONS`** word passed